Important considerations for wills in blended families

-If you have a blended family, you should consider updating or creating a proper estate plan.
+If you have a blended family, you should consider updating or creating a proper estate plan in St. Louis.
 In preparation, consider a few important items.

 After any life change, especially divorce, it is important to double check that you designate the right parties to receive your assets through the probate process.
 In considering your new family, you may need to add some parties and remove others.
 Along with the will, you should also check and modify your designations on other policies, such as your retirement plan or insurance policy.
 It may also be helpful to discuss your new designations with your spouse, to ensure you are on the same page.
 Otherwise, your spouse may disagree and exercise the right of election, allowing him or her to take up to one-third of your estate, regardless of your will.

 In many cases, parties designate their spouses as their power of attorney, or a trusted mutual friend of the couple.
 Should that be the case in your situation and you desire to change that designation, you need to modify it in your will.
 You may also choose to spread your designations amongst different parties, or consolidate all power into one party.